linagora/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 In order to configure the retention time for the Deleted Messages Vault, an administrator needs to perform fine configuration tunning as explained in [deletedMessageVault.properties](https://github.com/apache/james-project/blob/master/dockerfiles/run/guice/cassandra/destination/conf/deletedMessageVault.properties).
 Mails are not retained forever as you have to configure a retention period (by `retentionPeriod`) before using it (with one-year retention by default if not defined)

-### Restore deleted messages after deleted
+### Restore deleted messages after deletion

-After users deleted their mails and empty emptying the trash, admin can use `Restore Deleted Messages` API from [Admin document](manage-webadmin.html#deleted-messages-vault) to restore all the deleted mails.
+After users deleted their mails and emptied the trash, the admin can use [Restore Deleted Messages](manage-webadmin.html#deleted-messages-vault) to restore all the deleted mails.

-### Cleaning DeletedMessages passed the rentention period
+### Cleaning expired deleted messages

-You can delete all deleted messages older than the configured `retentionPeriod` by using `Purge Deleted Messages` API from [web admin document](manage-webadmin.html#deleted-messages-vault).
-We recommand to call this API in CRON at 1st day each month.
+You can delete all deleted messages older than the configured `retentionPeriod` by using [Purge Deleted Messages](manage-webadmin.html#deleted-messages-vault).
+We recommend calling this API in CRON job on 1st day each month.